GoogleCloudPlatform/document-ai-samples/tax-processing-functions/README.md

 1. Click 'Add repository'.
 1. Choose 'Create new repository'.
 1. Specify a name, and your project name.
-1. Follow the instructions to 'git clone' the empty repo to your workstation.
+1. Follow the instructions to 'git clone' the empty repository to your workstation.
-1. Copy the files from this demo repository in [Gitlab](https://gitlab.com/caseynjustus/docai-tax-workflow-demo.git) into your new repo.
+1. Copy the files from this demo repository in [Gitlab](https://gitlab.com/caseynjustus/docai-tax-workflow-demo.git) into your new repository.
-1. Add the files to the new repo with the command:
+1. Add the files to the new repository with the command:
     ```bash
     git add .
     ```
-1. Commit and push these files in the new repo by running the commands:
+1. Commit and push these files in the new repository by running the commands:
     ```bash
     git commit -m 'Creating a repository for Python Document AI and Cloud Build example.'
     git push origin master
     ```

 You can alternatively do the same using the Google Cloud SDK:
-1. Choose a name for your source repo and configure an environment variable for that name with the command:
+1. Choose a name for your source repository and configure an environment variable for that name with the command:
     ```bash
     export REPO_NAME = <YOUR_REPO_NAME>
     ```